Rodyavit/School_project/SQL_project/French_music_project/README.md

-Here is the questions I answered thanks to my queries:
+Questions I answered thanks to my queries:

 -Which album has the greatest number of tracks?